 Some labs/projects/quizzes/exams have extra credit built into them.
 Other than that no extra credit will be given.

+Fall 2024 Syllabus - ver 0.2

-So if you choose to do no homework all semester and then in November you ask for extra credit, the answer is no. Additional Policies:
+So if you choose to do no homework all semester and then in November you ask for extra credit, the answer is no.

+Additional Policies:

+Classroom Behavior

-Classroom Behavior Cell Phones:
+Cell Phones:

 For the "lectures" please silence cell phones.
 It is understood that there may be times when emergency calls occur or the "pick me up at the airport" call needs to happen.
 For those calls please step into the hallway to take the call.
 During lab time, you can turn the sounds back on the cell phones.

-Fall 2023 Syllabus - ver 0.0

 Talking: